Americans are incredibly generous.

 Successful public policy campaigns are typically carried out in concert by professionalized advocacy organizations, groups that work through the courts, and scrappy community organizing nonprofits.
 The latter is typically the most under-funded.

-Savvy donors will resolve to fund community organizing in 2019.
+Savvy donors will resolve to fund community organizing this year.

 4. Give More